SoCFPGA-learning/Chameleon96/2-Blink-loanIOs-tutorial/readme.md

 Assignment of the I/Os to HPS / FPGA is made during boot time in the preloader (SPL).
 The preloader from the original SD card should be changed with a new one generated with the settings data from Quartus and the BSP editor app from Intel FPGA Embedded Command Shell (Intel SoC EDS (Embedded Development Suite) is required).

-For the moment you can:

-1. Replace the preloader with this one already made ( file: [./u-boot-with-spl.sfp](./readme_files/u-boot-with-spl.sfp))
+If you just want to run this tutorial and see the four user leds blinking, just replace the preloader with this one already made ( file: [./u-boot-with-spl.sfp](./readme_files/u-boot-with-spl.sfp)).
-2. Generate your own preloader (look at the info from [Rætro's docs](https://docs.raetro.com/books/arrow-chameleon96/page/overview) steps 9 to 14)

-This part of the tutorial might be expanded in future reviews.
+If you want to do the full process yourself and/or add other loanIO pins,  you should generate your own preloader.

+See next tutorial ([3-SD-card+Preloader-for-loanIOs](file:///home/jordi/Documents/Arduino-DIY/FPGA-Chamaleon96/export/3-SD-card%2BPreloader-for-loanIOs)) to learn how to do it in both ways.

 Final considerations